 KIA Cee'd (2012 - )

-Kia’s ascent to the top tier of manufacturers in the small hatch sector continues apace with the current Cee’d five-door hatch range.
+Kia’s ascent to the top tier of manufacturers in the small hatch market continues apace with the current Cee’d five-door hatch range.
 Where its predecessor majored on reliability and Kia’s superb warranty to lure in customers, the present car launched in 2013 has a great many more charms.

 Of course, the superb seven-year warranty remains and reliability is as good as any in the class.
 However, the Cee’d now has great looks, driver appeal and a stylishly good looking cabin to tempt buyers away from the usual mainstream offerings.